 In addition to the 10 preset headphone routings, a total of 20 available "slots" can be filled in a user defined order.
-Headphone monitoring sources are selected from combinations of inputs, tracks, and post-record tracks, including stereo and MS decoding.
-The order of headphone selections is user-selectable.
-Available sources for headphone monitoring include:
+Headphone monitoring sources can be set from various combinations of inputs, tracks, and post-record tracks, including stereo and MS decoding.
+The order of headphone selections is user selectable.
+Available audio sources for headphone monitoring include:

-HP Sources Description Inputs 1,2 Stereo monitoring of input pairs.
-Inputs1 is assigned to left headphone output; input 2 is assigned to right headphone output.
-Tracks A,B Stereo monitoring of track pairs.
-Track 1 is assigned to left headphone output; track 2 is assigned to right headphone output.
+HP Sources Description Inputs 1,2 Inputs 3,4 Stereo monitoring of input pairs.
+Inputs 1 and 3 are assigned to left headphone output; inputs 2 and 4 are assigned to right headphone output.
+Tracks A,B Tracks C,D Stereo monitoring of track pairs.
+Tracks 1 and 3 are assigned to left headphone output; tracks 2 and 4 are assigned to right headphone output.
 Upon playback, will play as track monitor.
-Monitor A,B Stereo monitoring of playback (post-record) track pairs.
-Tracks 1 is assigned to left headphone output; track 2 is assigned to right headphone output.
-Input 1 Input 2 Solo monitoring of selected input.
+Monitor A,B Monitor C,D Stereo monitoring of playback (post-record) track pairs.
+Tracks 1 and 3 are assigned to left head-phone output; tracks 2 and 4 are assigned to right headphone output.
+Input 1 Input 2 Input 3 Input 4 Solo monitoring of selected input.
 This signal is sent to both sides of the headphones.
-Track A Track B Solo monitoring of selected track.
+Track A Track B Track C Track D Solo monitoring of selected track.
 This signal is sent to both sides of the headphones.
 Upon playback, will play as track monitor.
-Monitor Am Monitor Bm Solo monitoring of playback (post-record) track.
+Monitor Am Monitor Bm Monitor Cm Monitor Dm Solo monitoring of playback (post-record) track.
 Highlighted media is source of monitor program.
 This signal is sent to both sides of the headphones.
 When not in playback, headphones have no program.
-Inputs 1,2 MS Stereo monitoring of discrete M (mid) and S (side) input pairs.
+Inputs 1,2 MS Inputs 3,4 MS Stereo monitoring of discrete M (mid) and S (side) input pairs.
 Highlighted media is source of monitor program.

-Tracks A,B MS Stereo monitoring of discrete M (mid) and S (side) track pairs.
+HP Sources Description Tracks A,B MS Tracks C,D MS Stereo monitoring of discrete M (mid) and S (side) track pairs.
 Highlighted media is source of monitor program.
 Upon playback will function as MS track monitor.
-Monitor A,B MSm Stereo monitoring of playback (post-record) discrete M (mid) and S (side) track pairs.
+Monitor A,B MSm Monitor C,D MSm Stereo monitoring of playback (post-record) discrete M (mid) and S (side) track pairs.
 Highlighted media is source of monitor program.
 When not in playback, headphones have no program.

-When tracks (A or B) are assigned to headphones, audio assigned to the tracks appear in headphones during recording whereas the recorded track audio appear in headphones during playback.
+When tracks (A, B, C, or D) are assigned to headphones, audio assigned to the tracks appear in headphones during recording whereas the recorded track audio appear in headphones during playback.